flowerfine/scaleph/README.md

 docker-compose up
 ```

-Once all containers have started, the UI is ready to go at [http://localhost](http://localhost/)!
+Once all containers have started, the UI is ready to go at [http://localhost](http://localhost/), user can login by `sys_admin/123456`

 ## Documentation